Mazen20021/Fawry-Applying-Task/README.md

 ## 🛠 Technology Stack

 ### 🔹 Frontend – Flutter
 - I chose Flutter for its rapid development capabilities, which aligned well with the project's time constraints.
-Given the limited time available, I was unable to study React in depth.
+Given the limited time available, I was unable to study Angular in depth.
 - Built with **Flutter** for a modern, fast, and cross-platform user experience.
 - Utilizes **Cubit (Bloc Pattern)** for efficient state management.
 - Supports dynamic API calls to fetch and display movie data interactively.